 Unfortunately, there is no cure for psoriasis.
 For some, the condition clears off after some time; for others, it could be lifelong.
 The best you can hope to do to prevent an outbreak is to learn about your psoriasis triggers and plan toward avoiding them.

 There are numerous treatment methods to help manage psoriasis.
 These treatments depend on the type of psoriasis and the doctor’s diagnosis.
 You must seek professional medical consultation to assess the situation appropriately.

-According to Dr Nina Bal of Facial Sculpting Clinic, certain things need to be examined.
+According to Dr Nina Bal (Dental Surgeon) of Facial Sculpting Clinic, certain things need to be examined.
 Considering the size and location of the rash, severity, age, and overall health condition of the person, among others, are crucial to an effective treatment.